There seem to be a lot of questions related to Plan B and the abortion pill…

 “What happens if I take a bunch of Plan B?”

 We know this topic is confusing, and if you’re in the midst of a pregnancy scare or unplanned pregnancy, the lack of clear information can be pretty frustrating!
-Mosaic Pregnancy & Health Centers is here to clear the air, set the record straight, and explain the difference between the abortion pill and Plan B.
+Mosaic Health is here to clear the air, set the record straight, and explain the difference between the abortion pill and Plan B.